© 1993, 1997, 2003, John S. Allen

 Do you still think that I am paranoid now?
 Should bicyclists have to wait for a car to show up before they get a green traffic signal?
 Or should they risk running the red light when a car doesn't happen to show up to trip the signal?

 Not only do these actuator loops work very unreliably for bicyclists, most bicyclists do not even know what they are.
-Often, the loops are buried under a new layer of pavement and invisible.
+Often, the loops are buried under a new layer of paving and invisible.
 If you don't understand the actuator loops, all you know is that you have been waiting for the traffic light since Tuesday and it hasn't turned green.
 If this happens at a substantial percentage of traffic lights, a reasonable human being will draw the logical conclusion: why bother to wait at all?

 The traffic law of all 50 states grants bicyclists the rights and duties of vehicle drivers.
 It follows directly that the traffic control system must make it possible for bicyclists to obey the law, or else a state is acting in contempt of its own legal authority.
 Yet the Institute of Traffic Engineers specified the defective actuators, and the state highway departments adopted them, with the full knowledge that bicycles are legal roadway traffic.
 What was the underlying attitude here?
 "They all run the lights anyway"?
 "Maybe if we make it hard enough for them they'll go away"?
 "Who cares"?
-Whatever it was, it does not amount to responsible, professional public policy.
+Whatever it was, it does not amount to responsible public policy.

 The real tragedy is that bicyclists are being injured and killed, and public outrage against bicyclists is being created because of this policy, while the police, the grieving survivors and the public all unknowingly pin the blame on the bicyclists who ran the red lights.
 Cries go up that we must restrict bicycling because it is too dangerous and bicyclists are too lawless.
 Motorists treat us with contempt because they perceive us as scofflaws.